Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog post took more than an hour to prepare and makes 122 consecutive days with a new one.
-Please remember that if an item — a Delkin flash card, for example, is available from B&H and/or Bedfords and is also available in the BAA Online Store, that it would be great if you purchase from us.
+This blog post took about 90 minutes to prepare, and makes 163 consecutive days with a new one.
+Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords and is also available in the BAA Online Store, it would be great if you opt to purchase from us.
 We will match any price.
-Please remember also to use my B&H affiliate links or to save money at Bedfords by using the BIRDSASART discount code at checkout.
+Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout.
 Doing either often earns you free guides and/or discounts.
 And doing so always earns my great appreciation.

 Please Remember